 The one that I have is a Kubernetes cluster.
 Here I’m going to use the master machine as the client.

 So before doing the installation, I need to have a quick understanding of the Kubernetes cluster architecture, where I do have a master and three worker machines.

 If you don’t have any access to the cluster, you can go ahead and do the installation of minikube.

 So, once access to the cluster is available, you can use it, and the client can be installed.
 So finally, I have installed the helm as a part of the master machine.

 Helm now has an installer script that will automatically grab the latest version of Helm and install it locally.

-You can fetch that script, and then execute it locally.
-It’s well documented so that you can read through it and understand what it is doing before you run it.
+You can fetch that script and then execute it locally.
+It’s well documented to read through it and understand what it is doing before you run it.

 $ curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 $ chmod 700 get_helm.sh $ ./get_helm.sh